Satya-bit/Kidney-Disease-Classification-MLFlow-DVC/README.md

 # Kidney-Disease-Classification-MLFlow-DVC
 This project aims in predicting Kidney Diseases achieving 83% recall. **This is just for demonstration purpose.
-In production, the code, UI and data was different.**
+In production, the code, UI and data was different that I used at Technostacks.**

 **About Data**